thanpolas/toddmotto.github.io/_posts/2014-06-17-minimal-angular-module-syntax-approach-using-an-iife.md

 ### Introducing an IIFE

-In the global scope the above could cause some confusion for Angular as it picks up functions as Controllers if the names match, so to avoid this we can hide it inside an IIFE.
+In the global scope the above could cause some confusion for Angular as it picks up functions as Controllers if the names match (as well as it being a global function which we should aim to avoid), so to resolve this I can drop it inside an IIFE which we're quite used to seeing:

 {% highlight javascript %}
 (function () {